This is the multi-page printable view of this section. Click here to print.

 Hide the Sidebar on startup

-• the sidebar may be concealed, when on the sidebar will be hidden when RsyncUI start
+• the sidebar can be hidden; when on, the sidebar is hidden when RsyncUI starts

 Observe mounting of external drives

-• automatic selection of a profile when RsyncUI detects a new mount of a local attached disc
+• automatic profile selection when RsyncUI detects a new mount of a local attached disk

 Always present the summarized estimate view